jaliuson/capstone-sandbox/README.md

-# capstone-sandbox
+# EverFit Sandbox
-Repo for trying new things or assessing feasiblity of different components for capstone project
+This repo is for trying new things and assessing the feasibility of different components for my capstone project